magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 ## Block overview {#mtf_block_overview}

 In functional tests we use Page Object Design Pattern.
-Under this pattern, a block is an area of the UI that a test interact with, and a [page]({{site.gdeurl}}mtf/mtf_entities/mtf_page.html) is a container for blocks.
+Under this pattern, a block is an area of the UI that a test interacts with, and a [page]({{site.gdeurl}}mtf/mtf_entities/mtf_page.html) is a container for blocks.

 The Page Object Design Pattern is used to avoid unnecessary duplication of code and to make tests easier to support.